-- call SYSCS_UTIL.SYSCS_GET_RUNTIMESTATISTICS, which retrieves the RUNTIMESTATISTICS information as formatted text - call SYSCS_UTIL.SYSCS_SET_XPLAIN_SCHEMA before executing your statements, which causes Derby to store the RUNTIMESTATISTICS information in the SYSXPLAIN database tables, which can then be queried later to retrieve the data.
+- Call SYSCS_UTIL.SYSCS_GET_RUNTIMESTATISTICS, which retrieves the RUNTIMESTATISTICS information as formatted text. - Before executing your statements, call SYSCS_UTIL.SYSCS_SET_XPLAIN_SCHEMA, which causes Derby to store the RUNTIMESTATISTICS information in the SYSXPLAIN database tables.
+These tables can be queried later to retrieve the data.